RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Literature Review

-The review was conducted by starting from several survey papers and books that focus on areas of research related to RDF streaming~\cite{bonte2023streaming,keskisarkka2013semantic,llanes2016sensor,ma2016storing,modoni2014survey,ozsu2016survey,su2016stream,tommasini2023streaming,van2023declarative,zhang2021rdf}, such as RDF data management, linked streaming data, and stream reasoning.
-Besides the works mentioned in these reviews, additional papers and software were added based on the authors' expertise and by searching for keywords ``RDF stream'' and ``RDF streaming'' in Google Scholar.
-The review focused on works which use streams of RDF-based elements (triples, quads, graphs, datasets), although works that do not meet this criterion are also mentioned as needed.
+To cover the various areas of research related to RDF streaming, several survey papers and books were included in the review~\cite{bonte2023streaming, keskisarkka2013semantic, llanes2016sensor, ma2016storing, modoni2014survey, ozsu2016survey, su2016stream, tommasini2023streaming, van2023declarative, zhang2021rdf}, on topics such as RDF data management, linked streaming data, and stream reasoning.
 For many of the examined works, determining the exact nature of the stream was not trivial, due to unclear descriptions and a lack of standardized terminology.
 Therefore, not only the papers were examined, but also the code and documentation, where available.